marziye-A/PromptKD-SKL/README.md

 > **PromptKD: Distilling Student-Friendly Knowledge for Generative Language Models via Prompt Tuning**<br>
-> Gyeongman Kim, Doohyuk Jang, Eunho Yang <br>
+> Marzieh Azad <br>

 >**Abstract**: <br>
-> Recent advancements in large language models (LLMs) have raised concerns about inference costs, increasing the need for research into model compression.
-While knowledge distillation (KD) is a prominent method for this, research on KD for generative language models like LLMs is relatively sparse, and the approach of distilling student-friendly knowledge, which has shown promising performance in KD for classification models, remains unexplored in generative language models.
-To explore this approach, we propose PromptKD, a simple yet effective method that utilizes prompt tuning - for the first time in KD - to enable generative language models to transfer student-friendly knowledge.
-Unlike previous works in classification that require fine-tuning the entire teacher model for extracting student-friendly knowledge, PromptKD achieves similar effects by adding a small number of prompt tokens and tuning only the prompt with student guidance.
-Extensive experiments on instruction-following datasets using the GPT-2 model family show that PromptKD achieves state-of-the-art performance while adding only 0.0007% of the teacher's parameters as prompts.
-Further analysis suggests that distilling student-friendly knowledge alleviates exposure bias effectively throughout the entire training process, leading to performance enhancements.
+> Abstract—Prompt-based knowledge distillation (KD) has re- cently emerged as a lightweight and effective method for com- pressing large generative language models (LLMs).
+However, existing methods such as PROMPTKD rely on reverse KL divergence, which often suffers from gradient instability and poor convergence, especially in the early stages of training.
+In this work, we propose PROMPTKD-SKL, a novel distillation framework that incorporates skew Kullback-Leibler divergence (SKL) to improve the stability, efficiency, and performance of prompt-based KD.
+PROMPTKD-SKL preserves the parameter efficiency of soft prompt tuning while replacing standard divergence objectives with α-SKL and α-SRKL, which interpolate between teacher and student distributions to yield smoother optimization dynamics.
+We further introduce a regularization loss to stabilize prompt learning during early training.
+Additionally, we investigate the use of hybrid prompting, combining fixed hard prompts with learned soft prompts to enhance instruction generalization.
+We evaluate PROMPTKD-SKL on five instruction-following benchmarks using GPT-2 model families.
+Our method con- sistently outperforms prior distillation approaches—including PROMPTKD, MINILLM, and DISTILLM—in terms of
+ROUGE-L, while requiring minimal additional parameters.
+Ab- lation studies confirm the effectiveness of skew divergence and hybrid prompting in improving both convergence and general- ization.

 ## Requirements